Kolpewadi

 Kolpewadi is a village in Kopargaon taluka, Ahmednagar district, Maharashtra, India.
 It is located about 27 km from Shirdi (Saibaba) and 78 km from Nasik.
 114 km north of the district headquarters of Ahmednagar and 220 km from the state capital at Mumbai, it is a part of Northern Maharashtra region and Nashik division.
 Kolpewadi had a population of 5449, of whom 2787 were male and 2662 female, at the time of the 2011 Census of India.
 There were 742 children aged 0–6, being 13.62% of the total population.
 The Average Sex Ratio was 955, which was higher than the Maharashtra state average of 929.
 The Child Sex Ratio was 878, lower than the Maharashtra average of 894.
 2318 people were engaged in work activities.
 93.57% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 6.43% were involved in Marginal activity providing livelihood for less than 6 months.
 Of the 2318 workers, 489 were cultivators (owner or co-owner) while 1001 were agricultural labourers.
-Scheduled Tribes constituted 6.39% of the populate and Scheduled Castes were 6.09%.
+Scheduled Tribes constituted 6.39% of to populate and Scheduled Castes were 6.09%.

 Kolpewadi is administered by a Sarpanch (Head of Village) who is an elected representative.
 Its Pincode is 423602.
 Its STD code is 02423.